ezaspy/elrond/README.md

 - Automatically (**-a**) and quietly (**-q**) Process (**-P**), Analyse (**-A**) and index artefacts in Splunk (**-S**) (reorganise previously collected disk artefacts (**-R**))<br>

-`python3 elrond.py case_name /path/to/disk/images -aqRPAS`
+`python3 elrond.py case_name /path/to/disk/images -aqvVRPAS`

-- Invoking DBM (-B) flag (instead of using -AacINoPQqU), Process (**-P**) index artefacts in Splunk (**-S**) and conduct Yara Searching (-Y <yara_dir>)<br>
+- Invoking DBM (-B) flag (instead of using -acINoPQqUVv), Process (**-P**) index artefacts in Splunk (**-S**) and conduct Yara Searching (-Y <yara_dir>)<br>

 `python3 elrond.py case_name /path/to/disk/images -BRPS -Y <directory/of/yara/files>`
 <br><br>

 ### Support

-See the [support file](https://github.com/ezaspy/elrond/SUPPORT.md) for a list of commands and additional third-party tools to help with preparing images or data for elrond.
+See [SUPPORT.md](https://github.com/ezaspy/elrond/blob/main/elrond/SUPPORT.md) for a list of commands and additional third-party tools to help with preparing images or data for elrond.
 <br><br>

 ### Notices

-Please note that if you notice 'nixCommand' or 'nixProcess' in files processed from a Windows OS, this is somewhat intentional.
+If you notice 'nixCommand' or 'nixProcess' in files processed from a Windows OS, this is somewhat intentional.
 I debated with myself whether to try and change these to 'WinCommand' and 'WinProcess', respectively but also considered the situation of Windows Subsystem for Linux (WSL) being installed.
 As a result, I have left them as they are.
 If you know of a way to identify whether a file belongs inside the Linux element of WSL based on file path, file type, file content etc. please raise an [issue](https://github.com/ezaspy/elrond/issues) and let me know.
 <br><br><br>

 <!-- CONTRIBUTING -->